scandum/fluxsort/README.md

 Intro
 -----
-This document describes a partitioning stable adaptive comparison-based sort named fluxsort.
+This document describes a hybrid mergesort / quicksort named fluxsort.
+The sort is stable, adaptive, branchless, and has exceptional performance.
 Benchmarks and a visualization are available at the bottom.

 Analyzer
 --------